raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 ## Client to server and server to server protocol {#c2s}

-MLS being a protocol for end-to-end encryption, a subset of MIMI DS protocol messages have to originate from the clients rather than the interoperating delivery services.
+MLS being a protocol for end-to-end encryption, the MLS protocol messages that many of the MIMI DS protocol messages have to originate from the clients rather than the interoperating delivery services.

 The MIMI DS protocol consists of two parts: A client-to-server part that allows guest clients to interact with the hub of one of their groups and a